Cipherpy/TAXObot/README.md

 The knowledge bases for the RAG model are stored in the `un_structured/` and `semi_structured/` folders, respectively.

 ## Data Ingestion
-To ingest data into the RAG model, use the `ingest.py` script.
+To ingest data into the RAG model, use the data ingestion script.
 This script processes the data files and indexes them for retrieval by the model.

 ### Running the Ingest Script
 1. Ensure your data is placed in the appropriate folders: